SamWickershamBryant/ML-project/README.md

 <Complete for **Project Progress**>

 * What is your baseline evaluation setup?
 Why?
-Are baseline evaluation setup is currently checking the accuracy and using a confusion matrix.
+Our baseline evaluation setup is currently checking the accuracy and using a confusion matrix.
 This will tell us how many false positives and false negeative we have, which will allow us to make changes to alleviate the error.
 * Describe the ML methods that you consider using and what is the reason for their choice?
-We will try XGboost because our benchmark is using it.
+\We will try XGboost because our benchmark is using it.
 We will try out logistic regression because we are trying to predict something that is binary (Yes or No).
 We will also try out an SVM model to compete with the other two.
 We plan to compare the two models and try to get a better score than the becnhmark.
    * What is the family of machine learning algorithms you are using and why?
-   We are using models form the decision tree family because we beleive that certain feature decsions could lead to accurate prediction.
+   \We are using models form the decision tree family because we beleive that certain feature decsions could lead to accurate prediction.
 We are using logistic regression whihc is a part of the linear regression tree. logistic regression can be used for binary predictions.
 We will also try out a model from the SVM family, so we can compare the results to ther other models.

 <Expand and complete for **Project Submission**>